There are only 389 MNS remaining in England serving 40,000 children, many located in the most deprived areas of the country.

 - The Government announcement of £1 billion for schools excluded MNS.

-Government supplementary funding of £60 million (30% of MNS budgets) annually has never been linked to inflation and ends March 2021.
+Government supplementary funding of £60 million (30% of MNS budgets) annually has never been linked to inflation and was due to end in March 2021.
+In August 2020 the government announced an additional £23 million for the Summer term 2021.

 MNS need adequate funding and a long-term funding solution so they can continue the essential work they do every day.